jorendon/First/README.md

 - **Alpha Vantage API**: Fetches historical quarterly financial data for a specified stock symbol.
 - **Data Visualization**: Plots quarterly net income, total revenue, and shareholder equity from financial statements.
 - **Responsive Design**: Ensures the chart is displayed in a visually appealing manner across different devices.
-- **Search Functionality** [Optional]: Allows users to search for different stock symbols or companies via an input field or other UI elements.
+- **Search Functionality**: Allows users to search for different stock symbols or companies via an input field or other UI elements.
 - **Error Handling**: Implements robust error handling for failed API requests.
-- **Additional Enhancements**: [Describe any extra features or improvements added to the application.]
+- **Additional Enhancements**: Add a general search to display the data associated with the selected symbol in a list.

 ## Installation
 1. Clone the repository: `git clone https://github.com/jorendon/First.git`